Fischer's chameleon: Etymology

 The specific name, fischeri, is in honor of German herpetologist Johann Gustav Fischer.

 Geographic range

 K. fischeri is restricted to the Nguru and Nguu Mountains of Tanzania.
-Chameleons found in other parts of the Eastern Arc Mountains as well as Kenya are now classified as separate species.
+Chameleons found in other parts of the Eastern Arc Mountains in Tanzania as well as Kenya are now classified as separate species.

 Habitat

 The preferred natural habitat of K. fischeri is forest, at altitudes up to 1,500 m.